bbarker/blog/Software/Scala/WildcardExistentialTypes.md

 ```

 In the first case, `funPoly` doesn't work, apparently because we required a list of
 `SomeClass[A]`.
-In Scala, `_` does not automatically widen to a common supertype;
+In Scala, `?` does not automatically widen to a common supertype;
-each "`_`" in the list may be a different type, and as we'll see, even if they are the
+each "`?`" in the list may be a different type, and as we'll see, even if they are the
 same, Scala has no way of knowing this (without invoking reflection, at least).

-In the second case, `funAny` doesn't work for similar reasons - each value of type "`_`"
+In the second case, `funAny` doesn't work for similar reasons - each value of type "`?`"
-may be of distinct but unknown types, which Scala can't assume to be `Any`, and we'll see
+(again, "`?`" is not a real time) may be of distinct but unknown types,
+which Scala can't assume to be `Any`, and we'll see
 why a bit later.
 Finally, we can be relieved that `funEx` will do what we want, as we are
 explicit with using a wildcard type.